christianDCdev/ad-deploy-and-config/README.md

 </p>

 <h1>Active Directory Deployment and Configuration</h1>
 Welcome back!
-In this project we will be building upon the Active Directory environment created in the previous project.
+In this project we will continue to build upon the Active Directory environment created in the previous project.
+This project will focus on the installation and organization of active directory, domain administration, domain integration, and remote desktop access permissions.
 <br />

 <h2>Environments and Technologies Used</h2>